nightroman/PowerShelf/Demo/README.md

 Example PowerShell commands

 - If *Invoke-Build.ps1* is not in the path then specify its path in the commands.
+- Ensure the directory with *PowerShelf* scripts is in the path.
 - Set this directory current (`Set-Location ...`).

 Invoke all tests in all test scripts here: